10 compact Australian native groundcovers for every garden - Minimalist Gardener

 Best for: Stepping-stone gaps, shady or part-shaded groundcover

-A true “carpet” plant, Pratia forms a dense mat covered in tiny white star flowers through the warmer months.
-It handles light foot traffic, making it perfect for pathways or between pavers.
-Pratia spreads using slender runners and tiny underground nodes that help it creep into every available gap.
-It’s why it makes such a good lawn substitute.
+A true living carpet, Pratia forms a dense green mat scattered with tiny white star-shaped flowers through the warmer months.
+It tolerates light foot traffic, making it ideal between pavers and along informal paths.
+Spreading by fine runners and small underground nodes, it gradually weaves itself into every available gap which is why it works so well as a lawn alternative in low-use areas.

 Where it thrives